flowcontrol12/docu/docs/04-User-Guide/10-Settings/07-General/01-Integrations/05-External-Destinations.md

 ## Syslog

 The communication with an external Syslog-ng server.
 This server is one of the system tools and is used for registering of events (alerts) coming mainly from the system sources, network tools, as well as the application via the TCP or UDP network protocols.
 In this case, the registered alerts will be sourced from the Sycope.

-For the **Syslog** you need to fill the following form:
+For the Syslog you need to fill the following form:

 ![Syslog](assets_05-External%20Destinations/Syslog.png)

 - **Type** - "Syslog"
 - **Name** - External destination connection name
 - **Active** - communication status, active/inactive
+- **Encoder** - Message format encoder selection.
+Available options:
+    - **CEF** - Common Event Format, industry-standard log format for security events
+    - **CEFLegacy** - Legacy Common Event Format version for compatibility with older SIEM systems
 - **Destinations**
-  - Host - Syslog server IP address
+    - **Host** - Syslog server IP address
-  - Port - Syslog server port (standard 514)
+    - **Port** - Syslog server port (standard 514)
-  - Protocol - the protocol with which the notifications will be sent.
+    - **Protocol** - the protocol with which the notifications will be sent.
         - TCP
         - UDP
 - **Privacy** - assigning privileges
-  - Private - accessible to the owner
+    - **Private** - accessible to the owner
-  - Public - accessible to all.
+    - **Public** - accessible to all.
         - Public permissions
             - Delete
             - Edit
-  - Shared - accessible to one or more selected roles.
+- **Shared** - accessible to one or more selected roles.
 The available privileges are:
     - Delete
     - Edit
     - View
+- **Tags** - adding tags